-According to the ONS figures released on Tuesday 27 July and covering the period up to 16 July, the number of people dying with coronavirus in the Anglia region is still at very low levels but is increasing.
+According to the ONS figures released on Tuesday 19 October and covering the period up to 8 October, the number of people dying with coronavirus in the Anglia region is still well below the peak in January but has been increasing.

-The latest weekly data to 6 May 2022 from the Office for National Statistics revealed 50 people had died in the region with Covid compared to 10 in the previous week although not all recent deaths will have yet been registered.
+The latest weekly data to 6 May 2022 from the Office for National Statistics revealed 50 people had died in the region with Covid compared to 43 in the previous week although not all recent deaths will have yet been registered.

 The highest death rate in the Anglia region has been in the Tendring area of Essex where there have been 462 deaths per 100,000 in the population.
 Cambridge has seen the lowest rate with 115 deaths per 100,000.
 Those figures do not take into account the relative age profile of the areas concerned.

 The average for the Anglia region is 296 deaths per 100,000.